crazynoob458/minecraft-education-skin-installer/README.md

 # todo

-*somehow* make the installer work with microsoft store (which i wont do plus microsoft store sux
+*somehow* make the installer work with the appx version (which i wont do appx sux when you do mods)

 make a gui (HSGyGYIGSIUGUUDI)